-- 1) In conformance with the Act, LKI has appointed a Compliance Officer (CO) who: - a) is an employee of the Company - b) has been approved and authorized by senior management and the BOD - c) has the requisite knowledge and authority in AML matters - d) has access to necessary information and personnel - e) performs required duties as follows: - i) maintains record of duties and responsibilities - ii) maintains records of risk assessment performed - iii) maintains records of employee training - iv) supervises written communications regarding AML compliance by customers and suppliers, copies are maintained - v) for instances of suspicious activity, documents action taken in each event as per company policy - 2) The CO oversees LKI's customer and supplier identification program - a) The company has functionality in the computer system that incorporates customers and suppliers identification information and procedures. - b) The required identification information has been acquired: - i) All required identification information incorporated in required credit application for customers- information must be complete before any transaction in initiated. - ii) Written responses to LKI's solicitation of identification information are maintained in paper form and on the information system.
-Transactions are not completed until appropriate identification information is received. - iii) Suppliers are contacted to solicit identification information.
+- 1) A Compliance Officer (CO) is retained by the Company - a) Approved by senior management and BOD - b) Has requisite knowledge and authority in AML matters - c) Has access to necessary information and personnel - d) Performs the necessary documentation as follows: - I) Record of duties and responsibilities maintained - I) CO authority approved by senior management - III) Records maintained at (LKI) of risk assessment performed - IV) Records maintained at (LKI) of employee training - V) Written communications regarding AML compliance of customers and suppliers, copies are maintained - VI) For instances of suspicious activity, it is the policy of LKI to document action taken in each event - 2) Customer and supplier identification program - a) The company has functionality in the computer system that incorporates customers and suppliers identification information and procedures. - b) The required identification information has been acquired: All required identification information incorporated in required credit application for customers- information must be complete before any transaction in initiated.
+Written responses to LKIc solicitation of identification information are maintained in paper form and on the information system.
+Transactions are suspended until appropriate identification information is received.

+Suppliers are contacted to solicit identification information.
 Responses are maintained in the system and in written format.
+If identification information is not provided, business transactions are suspended.
-If identification information is not provided, business transactions are not consummated. - iv) Identification information has been verified for all third parties involved in any transaction - v) If a customer or supplier has failed to provide the required information, the transaction is suspended and due diligence is continued with appropriate action taken, including but not limited to, refusal to complete the transaction. - vi) Identification records for customers and suppliers (including check of JBT report, tax ID, foreign company registration and bank references) have been maintained using internal records, including computer data system, and internal credit information.
-In instances where the information is not acquired, follow up is undertaken, and if not adequate, the transaction may not be completed and the client classified as "inactive" on the system if necessary.

-3) Transaction monitoring

-- a) Process is in place to identify red flags on both receivable and payable transactions.
-Red flags are reported to the Compliance Officer who takes appropriate action to resolve the situation. - b) Red flag transactions are investigated and resolved in a timely manner, including, but not limited to inquiries to customers and their banks, if appropriate. - c) All third parties to transactions are subject to reasonable inquiries including but not limited to identification, and reasons for involvement in the transaction. - d) All invoices are routinely matched to purchases. - e) Cash receivables are generally discouraged, but in the rare instance where cash is approved, inquiries are reported to the Compliance Officer, and resolutions recorded.
+- c) Identification information has been verified (including all third parties) any internal inconsistency is noted and resolved and all information is updated as necessary in a timely manner. - d) If a customer or supplier has failed to provide the required information, it has been noted and risk assessment made. - Appropriate action taken, including but not limited to, refusal to engage in the transaction. - e) Identification records for customers and suppliers (including check of JBT report, bank references) have been maintained using internal records, including computer data system, and internal credit information.
+In instances where the information is not acquired, follow up is undertaken, and if not adequate, deletion from the system if necessary. - 3) Transaction monitoring - a) Process is in place to identify red flag transactions on both receivable and payable transactions.
+Red flags are reported to the Compliance Officer along with actions taken and resolutions. - b) Red flag transactions are investigated and resolved in a timely manner, including, but not limited to inquiries to banks and customers.
+All third parties to transactions are subject to reasonable inquiries including but not limited to identification, and reasons for involvement in the transaction.
+All invoices are matched to purchases routinely.
+Cash receivables are discouraged, but in instances inquiries are reported to the Compliance Officer, and resolutions recorded.